jnozzi/cocoadev.com/markdown/CVSEmailNotification.md

 CVS will say that it has rebuild the administration database and from now on will happily send you email when someone committed a file.
 Note, however, that CVS will not notify you, if you committed the file yourself, i.e. you will never receive notifications about your own deeds.

---General/KayRoepke
+--KayRoepke

-Aaah, one more thing: On General/MacOSX the mail notification will probably not work out of the box, because of the drunken sendmail configuration.
+Aaah, one more thing: On MacOSX the mail notification will probably not work out of the box, because of the drunken sendmail configuration.
 If you don't get any mails from CVS go and look into /var/log/mail.log for more information.
 There you should at least see the recipients and the subject 'CVS Notification'.
 As I'm no expert (at least not right now ;-)) on sendmail config I cannot offer any insight on this.
 You might want to look in /etc/mail/README and Apple's documentation for a solution on this.

---General/KayRoepke
+--KayRoepke

 Now to your question ;-)